 The Ballard Dispute

-The Supreme Court, citing the tax court’s own rules, issued a judicial opinion that clearly and unambiguously says that the answer is “no.” The idea is that the judge that heard the witnesses and saw the evidence presented is in a better position to judge the matter at hand, not a judge who is unfamiliar with the case.
+The Supreme Court, citing the tax court’s own rules, issued a judicial opinion that clearly and unambiguously says that the answer is “no.” The idea is that the judge that heard the witnesses and saw the evidence presented is in a better position to judge the matter at hand, not a judge who is unfamiliar with the case.

 The Court Changes its Rules

-These amended rules essentially provide that the judge who did not hear the case can “adopt, modify, or reject the” recommendations of the judge who did hear the case and the judge who did not hear the case can correct “manifestly unreasonable findings of fact or [make] additional findings of fact, so long as any additional facts find direct support in the case record.”
+After the Ballard opinion, the U.S. Tax Court amended its procedural rules.
+The amended rules essentially provide that the judge who did not hear the case can “adopt, modify, or reject” the recommendations of the judge who did hear the case and the judge who did not hear the case can correct “manifestly unreasonable findings of fact or [make] additional findings of fact, so long as any additional facts find direct support in the case record.”

 In this first case applying this new rule, the U.S. Tax Court now exercises its authority to disregard and supplement the recommendations of the judge who actually heard the case.
 The U.S. Tax Court does this by analyzing the words used in the judge’s report and other documentary evidence – in the process disregarding testimony from IRS employees and from the taxpayer that the judge was not present to hear.